Catholic Church in Greece: History

-Before the division of the church in 1054, there were structures of the Latin Church in Greece.
-Since the 5th century, the Latin Church archbishop of Thessalonica led the Illyrian Vicariate of the Latin Church.
+Before the division of the church in 1054, there were structures of the Catholic Church in Greece.
+Since the 5th century, the Roman Catholic archbishop of Thessalonica led the Illyrian Vicariate of the Latin Church.
 Until 1054, there was mutual recognition between the Latin and Byzantine communities in Greece.

 After the separation of churches in 1054, a split occurred between these communities.
 After the church split and the conquest of Greece by the Ottoman Empire, the Greek Catholics began to be called "Franks" (Greek Φράγκοι).
-This name of local Catholics came from the Latin faith professed by the Franks.
-Orthodox Greeks, distinguishing themselves from the Franks, called themselves the "Romans" (Greek Ρωμαιοι), identifying themselves with the Byzantine Empire, which considered itself the successor to the Roman Empire.
+This name of local Catholics came from the faith professed by the Franks.
+Orthodox Greeks, distinguishing themselves from the Franks, called themselves the "Romans" (Greek Ρωμαίοι), identifying themselves with the Byzantine Empire, which considered itself the successor to the Roman Empire.

 After the Fourth Crusade in 1204, the residence of the Latin patriarch with 12 dioceses subordinate to him was established in Constantinople.
 In 1205, Pope Innocent III established the Latin Archdiocese in Athens.
 Other Latin church structures were established at the same time.
 In Greece, various Western monastic orders also operated.

 After the conquest of Byzantium by the Ottoman Empire in 1453 in Greece, the activity of the Latin structures gradually ceased and the dioceses of the Latin rite became titular.
 At the same time, until the 18th century, there were numerous Venetian colonies in Greece, which possessed considerable freedom.

-In 1830, a gradual restoration of Latin Church hierarchy began in Greece.
-That year, Pope Gregory XVI established the first Latin Church hierarchy, which was called the apostolic delegate.
-In 1834, Bishop Blancis was appointed apostolic delegate and the Holy See entrusted him with the care of Latin Catholics living in Greece.
-On July 23, 1875, Pope Pius IX established the archdiocese of Athens and the Peloponnese.
+In 1830, a gradual restoration of Church hierarchy began in Greece.
+That year, Pope Gregory XVI established the first Catholic Church hierarchy, which was called the apostolic delegate.
+In 1834, Bishop Blancis was appointed apostolic delegate and the Holy See entrusted him with the care of Roman Catholics living in Greece.
+On 23 July 1875 Pope Pius IX established the archdiocese of Athens and the Peloponnese.

 In 1856, a community of Greek Eastern Catholics was formed in Constantinople, which became the basis of the Greek Byzantine Catholic Church.

+Since 1968, for the sake of Christian unity, the Catholic Church of Greece reckons Easter according to the Julian calendar, making it coincide every year with the Orthodox celebration of Pascha.

 In 1979, the Holy See established diplomatic relations with Greece.